 While mosques are amongst the safest places and continue to put measures in place to reduce risk,

 the suspension of congregational prayer (Jama’at) during lockdown 2.0 has been disappointing.
-MINAB joined other faith leaders in writing to the government asking them to re-consider suspension of communal prayer.
+MINAB joined other faith leaders in writing to the government asking them to reconsider the suspension of communal prayer.
 Common worship is constitutive of our identity, and essential for our self-understanding and therefore we will continue to lobby the government to ensure that there is parity among Masjids and Madrassahs in the updated guidelines.
 We will argue that performing prayer with social distancing and time-restriction, and in a covid secure condition is less likely to spread the disease than banning Jama’at which may drive some groups underground.

-MINAB is aware of severe financial impact on Mosques.
+MINAB is aware of the severe financial impact on Mosques.
 MINAB continues to lobby the government for financial support for our Mosques and Faith institutions.

 If there are any other matters that you would like us to raise with the government, please let us know – firstname.lastname@example.org